andrebergvind/big-tech-financial-analysis/README.md

 **DISCLAIMER**

-Overall, when considering investing in any of these companies, investors may benefit from evaluating not only profitability and historical growth performance, but also future financial risks, long-term growth sustainability, and exposure to future technological developments and possibilities.
+Overall, when considering investing in any of these companies, investors may benefit from evaluating not only profitability and historical growth performance, but also current company valuation, future financial risks, long-term growth sustainability, and exposure to future technological developments and possibilities.

 ## Limitations